 Once you are ready to start baking, start with my list of eight decadent, sugar-free recipes below.
-A box of these sweets will certainly win over the ones you love, and help you maintain your maximized living goals.
+A box of these whole food sweets will certainly win over the ones you love, and help you maintain your max living goals.
 My mouth is watering just thinking about these chocolatey desserts!

 Ingredients: fresh organic strawberries, unsweetened chocolate, cinnamon, and stevia.

 Get easily digestible minerals and vitamins from dates in these salty-sweet treats, and savour the flavour of caramel!

 Ingredients: pitted dates, coconut milk (full fat or light), coconut oil, vanilla extract (optional), unrefined salt, and coconut flour.

 You don’t have to sacrifice taste for health with these delectable homemade cherry bars.

 Ingredients: dark chocolate, almond butter, coconut oil, almond extract, pure vanilla extract, cherry bitters, stevia, salt.

 Satisfy your desire for a sweet and crunchy treat with this colourful, delectable dessert that has strawberries mixed into every aspect from the batter to toppings, so you get little chunks in every bite.